ahmedesoliman/rosajen27/README.md

 - 🖥️ I’m currently working on: <a href="https://github.com/rosajen27/100-days-of-code/blob/master/log.md">100 Days of Code</a>
 - 🌱 I’m currently studying: JavaScript
-- 🔍 I’m looking to: transition into a Front End Development role
+- 🔍 I’m looking to: transition out of the classroom and into a Front End Development role
 - ⚡ Fun fact: ¡Yo hablo español!
 - 📬 How to reach me: https://www.linkedin.com/in/rosajen27